ivnvxd/pyquest/README.md

 #### Tuple <a id="tuple"></a>

 A `tuple` is also a list, only immutable and hashable.
-A `tuple` containing the same data as a `list` takes less space:
+A `tuple` containing the same data as a `list` takes less space.

+A `tuple` is an ordered immutable collection of objects.
+Important thing about a `tuple` is that items in a `tuple` need not be of the same type.
+The internal structure of a `tuple` is an `array` (more precisely, a vector) of pointers, i.e. the `tuple` is a static `array`.

+_Properties of a Tuple:_

+- `Ordered`: Tuples are ordered collections, which means that the items in a tuple have a specific order, and that order will not change unless the tuple is modified.
+- `Immutable`: Tuples are immutable, which means that the items in a tuple cannot be changed after the tuple is created.
+- `Heterogeneous`: Tuples can contain items of different types, including other tuples.
+- `Static`: Tuples have a fixed size and cannot be resized after they are created.

 ```python